frank89722/Staaaaaaaaaaaack/README.md

 - Customizable merge distance for drops.
 - Customizable maximum size for drops.
 - Customizable overlay size and render distance.
-- Blacklist configuration for items that you don't want to exceed their default stack limit.
+- Blacklist or whitelist configuration for items that you don't want to exceed their default stack limit by name, tag or dimension.
 You can add them from the common config file or assign them a specific item tag.

 The name contains 12 'a's btw. 🍔